Anolla/Amman-code-201/README.md

 *There are many opportunities in life, your breakthrough is coming, __believe in yourself.*

-for more information on growth mindset, you can visit my profile, I post alot of articles about it.[https://github.com/Anolla]
+for more information on growth mindset, you can visit my profile, I post alot of articles about it.[https://github.com/Anolla] :wink:

 Thank you for reading and I hope you all have a groth mind to fet ahead in life.